FlavorDome/FlavorDome/README.md

 crafted using Vue, with Vuex interacting with the websockets to ensure that all participants move through the experience simultaneously and share their ratings in real time.
 This frontend was bundled and served utilizing webpack.

+## Want to check it out for yourself?
+  Flavordome is up and running at https://flavordome.herokuapp.com.
+FlavorDome was built as a mobile-first application.
+For the best experience, we recommend using your smartphone.